-This page is Part 1 of Jack Ahlberg's start-to-finish description of his restoration of a 1954 Willys CJ-3B.
+This page is Part 1 of Jack Ahlberg's start-to-finish description of his project.
 See also:

 This Jeep belonged to my deceased father, who had purchased it in 1968 for $750.00.
 I don't know the history of the Jeep prior to that time.
 He kept it on his farm in Illinois and used it to roam through the timber and river bottoms on his land.
 Mother would drive it to town and would often take the grandchildren for a ride.
 The kids referred to the Jeep as "The Old Green Goose".